-The bathroom shelving is a key decorative storage space use to put hand towels, toilet paper, and hanging items.
+The bathroom shelf is a key decorative storage space used for hand towels, toilet paper, and hanging items.

-After a woodworking project on making bookshelving, I wondered what wood should I use to make a bathroom shelving.
+After a woodworking project on making bookshelves, I wondered which wood I should use to make bathroom shelves.

-So, what are the best wood to use for bathroom shelving?
+Let’s find out the best wood to use for bathroom shelves,

-Pine, Plywood, Koa, Cherry, Red oak, Padauk, Mahogany, and Teak are the best wood to use for bathroom shelving.
+Pine, Plywood, Koa, Cherry, Red oak, Padauk, Mahogany, Teak, Birch, Cedar, Cypress, and Maple are the best wood to use for bathroom shelves.
 Most wood will be perfect in the bathroom as long as it is constructed and finished properly.

 But there are some important things you need to know before you can select the right type of wood to use.

-The type of wood that you are going to use for bathroom shelving depends on your purpose.
+The type of wood that you are going to use for bathroom shelves depends on your purpose.

 If you wish to display ornaments, you can focus on the color and the design of the wood or if you wish to store heavy things, such as baskets, plants, and lots of bottles, you need to more focus on the strength.

-However, there could be few burning questions on your mind, like
+However, there could be a few burning questions on your mind, like

 First, talk and understand the waterproofing ability of wood by generally considering all types of wood.